SpaceNetworkDev/BlackListTG/README.md

 Example: @AlexanderProjectBLBot

 # Config
-You need to enter your database data into functions/database.php and plugins/limiter.php.
+1. You need to enter your database data into functions/database.php and plugins/limiter.php.
+2. You need to setup the webhook with the setup.php (https://yoururl.com/setup.php.

 by Space Network.